How to Use Comparative and Superlative Forms of Adjectives in Slovak

 Using Comparative and Superlative Adjectives in Sentences

-Superlative adjectives are often used with the definite article or in a context that makes it clear that the subject is the most in a group.
+Superlative adjectives are used to express the highest degree of a quality, often with the definite article or in a context that makes it clear.

-Example: Ona je najlepšia študentka v triede.
-(She is the best student in the class.)
+He is the best student in the class.

 Summary of Key Points

-- Superlative adjectives are formed by adding the prefix naj- to the comparative form.
+- Superlative adjectives are formed by adding naj- to the comparative form.

 - Use ako to compare two things with comparatives.